-COVID-19 Frequently Asked Questions
+COVID-19 Frequently Asked Questions For Students

 Nicolet College is committed to doing our part to minimize the COVID-19 threat throughout our community while continuing to provide the best service that we can to you.
 To help with this effort, we have developed a list of frequently asked questions.
 We will do our best to keep the details updated as information and plans change quickly.
-The is not an all-inclusive list.
+This is not an all-inclusive list.
 Please call 715.365.4493 with additional questions or email firstname.lastname@example.org.

 Students can opt-in to texting to receive updates from your success coach/advisor.
 Go to self-service to verify and add a mobile number if needed.
 After you’ve updated your information, go to the text opt-in form by clicking the link on the right-hand side.

 The Welcome Center can assist students via phone, text, chat, email or in person with any general inquiries or questions related to admission, advising and financial aid.
 The Welcome Center is located on the second floor of the Red Oak Center.
 Contact us at 715.365.4493 (ext.
 1) or email@example.com.
 Welcome Center hours are Mondays and Thursdays 8:00 - 5:30 pm and Tuesday, Wed, and Friday 8:00 - 4:30 pm.

 Textbook ordering is available 24/7 via Nicolet College’s Bookstore webpage.
 Students may have their textbooks mailed directly to them or use our on-campus locker system for pickup.
 Students may also schedule an appointment for in-person purchases by calling the bookstore.
 Technology and device checkouts are available and may be picked up via the on-campus locker system.
 The bookstore is located on the second floor of the Lakeside Center.
 Contact the Bookstore at 715.365.4443 or firstname.lastname@example.org.